Precision tests of the nonlinear mode coupling of anisotropic flow via high-energy collisions of isobars

 \paragraph*{Nonlinear coupling coefficients.} To make progress, we perform the exercise recently proposed in Ref.~\cite{Zhao:2022uhl,Magdy:2022cvt}.
 We denote by $\mathcal{R}_\mathcal{O}$ the ratio of observable $\mathcal{O}$ taken between \ruru{} and \zrzr{} collisions at fixed $\nch$,

 We shall refer to such operation as the \textit{isobar ratio}.
 Taking the isobar ratio of the plane correlators $\langle V_4 (V_2^2)^* \rangle$ and $\langle V_5 V_2^*V_3^* \rangle$ yields,

 The ratio at the same $\nch$ ensures a nearly perfect cancellation of final state effects for flow observables due to e.g. viscosity and hadronization~\cite{Zhang:2022fou}.
 One also in general expects that $\chi_n$ are nearly independent of initial-state features, i.e., $\mathcal{R}_{\chi_n}\approx 1$ \cite{Yan:2015jma}.
 Therefore, the ratio of the plane correlators should be given by the ratio of $\langle v_2^4 \rangle$ or $\langle v_2^2 v_3^2 \rangle$, which in turn are directly influenced by the nuclear structure parameters.
-To see this explicitly, we simulate generic high-statistics isobar collisions for several choices of Woods-Saxon densities listed in Tab.~\ref{tab:1}.
+To see this explicitly, we simulate generic high-statistics isobar collisions for several choices of Woods-Saxon densities listed in Tab.~\ref{tab:1}, which were found to describe ratios of several observables in isobar collisions~\cite{Jia:2021oyt}.
 These permit us to isolate the impact of individual features of the nuclear profiles.
 For instance, Case1/Case2 isolates the impact of $\beta_2$, while the combined effect of all four parameters is reflected by Case1/Case5.

 Figure~\ref{fig:1} shows the $N_{\rm ch}$ dependence of the ratios in Eq.~\eqref{eq:5}, including the impact of the four Woods-Saxon parameters one at a time.
 The top row shows results for $V_4$.
 Remarkably, we see that the ratio of plane correlators $\mathcal{R}_{\langle V_4 (V_2^2)^* \rangle}$ follows very precisely $\mathcal{R}_{\lr{v_2^4}}$, irrespective of the source of modifications in the nuclear structure induced to $v_2$.
 Within the precision of this plot, $\mathcal{R}_{\chi_n}=1$ is confirmed.
 This result reproduces nicely the preliminary measurement of this observable by the STAR collaboration~\cite{chunjian}.
 It is interesting to note that the $\mathcal{R}_{\langle v_2^2 \rangle^2}$ (open diamonds) also follows very closely the $\mathcal{R}_{\lr{v_2^4}}$, with a visible difference appearing only after a change in surface diffuseness, $a_0$.
 This behavior can be understood from the following identity,